Hispaniola racer

 The Hispaniola racer or Hispaniolan brown racer (Haitiophis anomalus) is a snake that is endemic to the Caribbean island of Hispaniola (split between the Dominican Republic and Haiti).
 It is monotypic in the genus Haitiophis.

 Description

 At an average length of 2 meters, H. anomalus is the largest colubrid snake in the Americas, and the longest snake species in the West Indies.
 True to its name, it is brown in coloration, with a pale yellow underbelly.

 Behavior

 When cornered, individuals may produce a hood and rear up, similar to many Old World cobras.
-The species may also strike; however, it is non-venomous.
+The species may also strike; however, it is mildly venomous.

 Diet

 H. anomalus has a varied diet.
 Frogs and lizards (particularly Anolis species) are the most common prey item; however, individuals have also been recorded to prey on smooth-billed ani (Crotophaga ani), house mouse (Mus musculus) and native boas (Chilabothrus sp.).
 Pursuits of juvenile rhinoceros iguanas (Cyclura cornuta) and rats (Rattus sp.) have also been recorded.
 While hunting, it has been recorded to wait at the exit hole of iguana burrows.